Will-Rodrigues/Python_bootcamp/README.txt

 lesson 72 - Matplotlib
-lesson 73 - Advanced use of pandas with matplotlib lesson 74 - Crossdata with matplotlib
+lesson 73 - Advanced use of pandas with matplotlib lesson 74 - Crossdata with matplotlib lesson 75 - plotly and more of data science

 PT-BR
 Este é um repositório para um bootcamp python ao qual participei.
 Aqui segue a lista do que eu vi em cada lição.